Educators rally against new legislation on remote learning and dual teaching

 The new guidance will allow districts — but does not require them — to let students who may be home with COVID-19 or other illnesses to watch a class.
 Students would still be considered absent and would not be able to interact with the class.

-“If the union’s position is that a disabled child who has to learn remotely can only do it in the context of other kids learning remotely that they don’t have the opportunity to participate with their… non-disabled peers that’s a violation of federal law,” said Mike McKeon, the legal director of the Connecticut State Department of Education.
+“If the union’s position is that a disabled child who has to learn remotely can only do it in the context of other kids learning remotely that they don’t have the opportunity to participate with their… non-disabled peers that’s a violation of federal law,” said Mike McKeon, Legal Director of the Connecticut State Department of Education.

+The new guidelines would also allow for intra-district and inter-district program sharing so a student from a district with limited courses could remotely take a class they want in another district which offers it.

+“They are able to access educational opportunities that they otherwise wouldn’t have,” said McKeon.
+“This guidance is about equity.”